EOSIO/eosio-explorer/README.md

 The `init` command will perform the following operations when starting the tool:

-1. Create a config file which stores the Nodeos and MongoDB instance endpoint based on user selction.
+1. Create a config file which stores the Nodeos instance endpoint based on user selction.
 2. Setting up and copying the initial configurations for the tool
 3. Checking and building Docker images if necessary
 4. Check if package dependencies need to be installed. **This step won't execute if you have installed this tool with `yarn global`.**